leon4rd/test/README.md

-## What kind of pants do ghosts wear?
-Boo jeans.
+## What does a female snake use for support?
+A co-Bra!